kuixu/keras_multi_gpu/README.md

 # Example

-Test on 4 K80 GPU with:
+Test on 4 K80 GPUs with:
 ```
 model = to_multi_gpu(model,n_gpus=4)
 ```